 Servicing for the PSLF Program is managed by another federal student loan servicer ( MOHELA).
-If you enroll in PSLF, your eligible loans will be transferred from Nelnet to the PSLF servicer.
-If your loans have already been transferred to the PSLF servicer, you can log in to their borrower portal to track your PSLF status and payment counts.
+If you enroll in PSLF, your eligible loans will be transferred from Nelnet to MOHELA.
+If your loans have already been transferred to MOHELA, you can log in to their borrower portal to track your PSLF status and payment counts.